star-whale/docs/blog/2023-09-11-reproduce-and-compare-evaluations.md

 If you have doubts about the findings of this report or any other evaluations, how should you reproduce and compare the evaluation results?

-Workflow：Login → Create a project → Run the model → Create a report
+Workflow: Login → Create a project → Run the model → Create a report

-### STEP1：Login
+### STEP1: Login

 First, you have to log in to the Starwhale platform by clicking on the [login](https://cloud.starwhale.cn/login?lang=zh).
 If you haven't registered yet, you can click on the [sign-up](https://cloud.starwhale.cn/signup) to create an account.